suites-dev/suites/packages/testbeds/sinon/README.md

 testing, regardless of the injection method used.

 **[:books: For more examples and for API reference visit our docs page](https://github.com/automock/automock/blob/master/docs/automock.md)**

-## :bulb: Philosophy

-**We think that creating high-quality unit tests ought to be a breeze.
-We created Automock to remove the human element from the otherwise tedious and error-prone process of creating mock objects manually.
-The following tenets form the basis of our philosophy:**

-✨ **Productivity** \
-Automock aims to save developers valuable time and effort by automating the process of creating mock objects.
-It eliminates the need for manual mock setup and reduces boilerplate code, enabling you to focus on writing meaningful test cases and improving code quality.

-:rocket: **Simplicity** \
-The library provides an intuitive and easy-to-use API, making it accessible to developers of all skill levels.
-By automating mock object creation, Automock simplifies the testing process, reducing complexity and making unit testing more approachable.

-🔧 **Maintainability** \
-By generating mock objects that closely resemble the original dependencies, Automock promotes code maintainability.
-The generated mocks retain the same type information as the real objects, ensuring type safety and allowing you to leverage TypeScript's powerful static type checking capabilities.
-This approach enhances code readability, reduces the risk of errors, and makes it easier to refactor and maintain tests over time.

-📐 **Consistent Syntax and Test Structure.** \
-Automock promotes a uniform test syntax and test structure, ensuring consistency and coherence across your unit tests.
-By adhering to established conventions and guidelines, you can establish a standardized approach to writing tests.

 ## :bookmark_tabs: Acknowledgments